Coffee Bean Tetra (Hyphessobrycon takasei)

 Other Tetras of interest

-Coffee Bean Tetras will readily accept all kinds of food; however, offer them a varied diet of high quality dried foods such as micropellets, flakes and granules, as well as live and frozen fare such as vitamin-enriched brine shrimp, bloodworms, white mosquito larvae, daphnia and brine shrimp.
+Coffee Bean Tetras will readily accept all kinds of food; however, offer them a varied diet of high quality dried foods such as micropellets, flakes and granules, as well as live and frozen fare such as vitamin-enriched brine shrimp, bloodworm, white mosquito larvae, daphnia and brine shrimp.
 It would be better to feed the Coffee Bean Tetras once or twice daily, providing only what they can consume within 3 minutes or less.

-Sexing the Coffee Bean Tetra
+How to Sex the Coffee Bean Tetra

 It is pretty straightforward to differentiate male from female Coffee Bean Tetras.
 The males are slightly smaller and more slender than the females, whereas the females are more robust and have more rounded bodies than the males.

-Breeding the Coffee Bean Tetra
+How to Breed the Coffee Bean Tetra

 The Coffee Bean Tetra is an egg-scattering free spawner, exhibiting no parental care.
 Adult fish in good condition may spawn in a community tank, and even small fry numbers may start to appear.